 As radium-223 targets bone only and is not associated with a PSA decline in a majority of patients, it is imperative for the clinician to carefully assess the patient on a monthly basis.
 Progression in non-bone sites is not infrequent during this six-month period of treatment.
-Given the lack of utility of PSA measurement in this space, the Panel recommends consideration to obtain abdomen/pelvis CT imaging and chest x-ray even in the absence of symptoms prior to cycle 4 (of planned 6 monthly cycles) to assess for occult disease progression.
+Given the lack of utility of PSA measurement in this space, the Panel recommends obtaining abdomen/pelvis Advanced Prostate Cancer

+CT imaging and chest x-ray even in the absence of symptoms prior to cycle four (of planned six monthly cycles) to assess for occult disease progression.

-Clinicians should also be advised against concurrent use of abiraterone acetate plus prednisone in combination with radium-223 given the association with a higher risk of skeletal related events.
-120
+Clinicians should also be advised against concurrent use of abiraterone acetate plus prednisone in combination with radium-223 given the association with a higher risk of skeletal related events.131